UtkuBulkan/superman/README.md

 # superman

 This is a project to support a camera manager for autonomous vehicles.
+The project has been suspended.